American Bombshell Brit Manuela Spills Out Of Tiny Orange Bikini

 “Are u trying to kill everyone with your hotness?” a fourth Instagrammer added.

 In a recent report by The Inquisitr, Brit posted another sultry update to her social media page.
-In it, she was seen wearing a white crop top featuring long sleeves and a button-up detail at the front and light pink thong that flaunted her pert booty.
+In it, she was seen wearing a white crop top featuring long sleeves and a button-up detail at the front and a light pink thong that flaunted her pert booty.